AFTER THE TATTOO

 WHAT AFTERCARE CREAM SHOULD I USE?

-In order to help the healing process, we would recommend using Cocoa butter and applying a THIN layer on the affected area 3 times per day.
+In order to help the healing process, I would recommend using Cocoa butter and applying a THIN layer on the affected area 3-4 times per day.
+When applying the cream, always remember to wash your hands using unscented soap and do not “double dip” in the pot!

 WILL MY NEW TATTOO ITCH?